joinnextblock/attn-protocol/packages/sdk/README.md

 The ATTN SDK provides type-safe event creation and publishing for the ATTN Protocol.
 It complements the `attn` framework (which receives/processes events) by providing event creation and publishing capabilities.

+The SDK depends on `@attn-protocol/core` for shared constants and type definitions.
+Event kind constants are available from the core package and are used internally by all event builders to ensure consistency across the ATTN Protocol ecosystem.

 ## Installation

 ```bash